 Tables 2 and 3 can aid in plotting the cross section for all reactions and comparing with the ordinary state.
 The hypotheses of host, sublattice and incoming particles are expressed for all reactions in this way:the host particles are Pd,d,e for Palladium.
-The sublattice deuterium for all reactions.
-The incoming particles are proton (p) in $D(p,\gamma)^3$ He, deuterium (d) in D(d,p)T and $D(d,\gamma)^4$ He and tritium (t) in $T(d,n)^4$ He.
-Our calculations for obtaining the cross section for all three kind of host particles are accomplished by using equations: 14,15,19,20 and 24 and our obtained results are given in tables 2 and 3.
+The sublattice is considered as a deuterium for all reactions.
+The incoming particles are proton (p) in $D(p,\gamma)^{3}He$, deuterium (d) in

+D(d,p)T and $D(d,\gamma)^4$ He and tritium (t) in $T(d,n)^4$ He .Our calculations for obtaining the cross section for all three kinds of host particles are accomplished by usingequations: 14,15,19,20 and 24 and our obtained results are given in tables 2 and 3.